Sorcerer Class Overview

 Sorcerer Summary

-• The Sorcerer is powerful, able to Crowd Control like no other, and destroy entire screens worth of monsters.
+- The Sorcerer is powerful, able to Crowd Control like no other, and destroys entire screens worth of monsters.

-• Mana in their primary resource.
+- Mana is their primary resource.
 It is easy to deplete, so strategic use of skills to make sure you get the most magical bang for your resource use is critical.

-• Enchantment Slots are Sorcerer's unique class mechanic.
+- Enchantment Slots are Sorcerer's unique class mechanic.
 It gives every skill a unique passive effect to further deepen your build.
+This unlocks at level 15.

 Credits